 - The optimal estimator is a perpendicular foot.
 For the shrinkage family, the frontier is a line, and the closest point on it to the origin is the foot of perpendicular.
 For richer families the frontier bends, but the principle is the same: is wherever the smallest MSE-circle is tangent to the frontier.

 - Optimal depends on the unknown .
-This is why empirical Bayes and cross-validation exist.
+This is why empirical Bayes (estimating the prior from the data) and cross-validation exist.
 They estimate the right shrinkage from data instead of assuming knowledge of the signal-to-noise ratio.

 What this buys you